jimahlstrom/HL2IOBoard/README.md

 The Pico listens to I2C address 0x1D and you can read and write to registers at this address.
 Writes always send one byte.
 Reads always return four bytes of data.
 A read from a register returns that register and the next three.
-All registers are 8 bit and are initialized to zero.
+All registers are 8 bit and are initialized to zero at power on, and after a software reset.

+Since the register address is one byte, there are 256 registers.
+This is implemented as a 256 byte static array.
+You can write to any register, not just the ones in the table below.
-In general, a read of a register returns the last value written, but there are exceptions noted in the table below.
+In general, a read from a register returns the last value written, but there are exceptions noted in the table below.
+The polling loop in main.c can see all 256 registers and can implement an action for any register.
+Registers 200 and up can be claimed by SDR authors, and are used for features that are optional or unique to an SDR program.

 The directory n2adr_lib contains utility functions to make writing Pico software easier.